DUNE-DAQ/lbrulibs/docs/testing.md

 ## Unit tests

-To perform unit tests simpl use the --unittest build option:
+To perform unit tests simply use the --unittest build option:

     dbt-build.sh --unittest